CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-a-new-restaurant-location-using-commercial-hotspots-analysis.md

     ```sql
     SELECT ST_UNION_AGG(`carto-un`.carto.H3_BOUNDARY(index)) FROM `cartobq.docs.honolulu_pizza_hotspots`
     ```
-    Rename the layer "Proposed restaurant locations" and reorder the layer to place below "Own retsaurant locations" and "Area of study".
+    Rename the layer "Proposed restaurant locations" and reorder the layer to place below "Own restaurant locations" and "Area of study".

     Style the boundary according to the config seen below.